novusratoon/react_calculator/README.md

 # ReactCalculator

-It is repo to understand react component and creatung reusable react component.
+It is repo to understand react component and creating reusable react component.

 ## To build the project
 ### npm run build